qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * Beneath the :guilabel:`Width`and :guilabel:`Height` settings you can
   define the :guilabel:`Extrusion` of the vector lines.
-If the lines do not have z-values, this makes it is possible to define the height of the lines in 3D.
+If the lines do not have z-values, this makes it possible to define the height of the lines in 3D.
 * With the :guilabel:`Altitude clamping` you define the position of the 3D lines relative to the underlying terrain surface, if you have included raster elevation data or other 3D vectors.
-We recommend to use :guilabel:`Absolute` here.
 * The :guilabel:`Altitude binding` defines how the feature is clamped to the terrain.
 Either every :guilabel:`Vertex` of the feature will be clamped to the terrain or this will be done by the :guilabel:`Centroid`.